Web development for beginners: Using web servers and npm

 (Ad, please don’t block)

-This blog post is part of the series “Learning web development” – which teaches people who have never programmed how to create web apps with JavaScript.
+This blog post is part of the series “Web development for beginners” – which teaches people who have never programmed how to create web apps with JavaScript.

 To download the projects, go to the GitHub repository learning-web-dev-code and follow the instructions there.